stackrox/collector/docs/references.md

 about the originator process on all network listening-endpoint objects.
 The default is false.

+* `ROX_FALCO_MAX_THREAD_TABLE_SIZE`: Prevent the Falco thread-table (list of known processes running on the system) from growing over the specified value.
+The limit defaults to 520K processes and lowering it will prevent Collector from running out of memory because of an important number of processes.
+When the limit is reached, information about endpoint originator processes will be incomplete.

 NOTE: Using environment variables is a preferred way of configuring Collector, so if you're adding a new configuration knob, keep this in mind.